 Are private student loans exempt from discharge?
 Private student loans are exempt from discharge in bankruptcy if they are a qualified education loan.
 A private loan is a qualified education loan if it did not exceed the student's cost of attendance and the student attended a school eligible to participate in the Federal Student Aid Program.

 Since it first made student loan debt nondischargeable in bankruptcy, Congress has changed the law 5 times:

 - Bankruptcy Amendments and Federal Judgeship Act of 1984

 - Bankruptcy Abuse Prevention and Consumer Protection Act of 2005

 The 1979 Act did two things.
-First, it made it so a student loan made by the government or made under a program funded by the government or a nonprofit institution was nondischargeable.
-This change was to make sure that a loan made under the federal Perkins Loan program received discharge protection.
+First, it made it so that a student loan made by the government or made under a government-funded program or a nonprofit institution was nondischargeable.
+This change made sure that a loan made under the Federal Perkins Loan program received discharge protection.

 Before the 1979 Act, it was arguable that a bankruptcy court could decide the section didn't apply to a loan made under the Perkins loan program.
-This change to the Act closed that loophole.
+This change closed that loophole.

-Second, the Act also changed the Bankruptcy Code by extending the 5-year period in cases where the student loan borrower took a deferment or forbearance.
+Second, the Act also changed the Bankruptcy Code by extending the 5-year period when the student loan borrower took a deferment or forbearance.

 This change made it more difficult to tell when 5 years had passed.
 No longer could you look at when the last loan entered repayment and add 5 years.